For starters — four good reasons…

 “I can’t believe I get free admission to all CART concerts, performances, exhibitions and Visiting Artist lectures — just by showing my student ID.
 Last week we saw Baryshnikov and last semester, Whoopie Goldberg!”

-Complementing the academic programs, the College of the Arts supports a range of audience opportunities – not only for MSU students, but for thousands of community patrons.
+Complementing the academic programs, the College of the Arts supports a range of audience opportunities – not only for Montclair State students, but for thousands of community patrons.

 Art and Design Forum and MSU/MAM: Art Talks feature ongoing lectures by artists, designers, art historians and art critics from around the world, who present their work and ideas in an open forum.